farmera/sare_grant/study_methods.md

 #### Creating an Effective Spectral Index

+The steps required to create a useful spectral index requires knowledge of a host of different input variables along with an understanding of the external environment.
+How does the age of a crop - its 'architectural' characteristics - influence and alter an index value.
+While vegetation indices are intended to extract the reflected light signal from the plant only, the soil background, moisture condition, solar zenith angle, view angle, as well as the atmosphere, alter the index values in complex ways.

 Doing so means capturing the right sort of light, at the right time of day...

 ![](img/ndvi_biology.png)